Thermo5/LateRooms/README.md

   * The Styling could be improved especially on the filter selections.
   * Give the star rating in star icons.
   * Condense the layout so that more information is available on screen.
-  * Make filter elements are mobile reactive.
+  * Make filter elements are mobile responsive.
-  * Add footer